beapijs/beapi/README.md

 Gametest currently only supports [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript); because of this we are only really left with two primary language support options; [Typescript](https://www.typescriptlang.org/) and [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) project scaffolds.

 ## How It Works
 BeAPI uses NPM's cli create app feature to provide you with a setup to scaffold your projects.
-This allows for a clean working enviourment seperated from the core codebase.
+This allows for a clean working environment separated from the core codebase.
 We also provide a cli for building and bundling your packs.

 ## Where Do I Start?
 Check out our [docs](https://mcbe-utilities.github.io/BeAPI)!